GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 $ tar xvfz gcpc-0.0.2.tar.gz
 ```

-After that all needed files will be extracted to the `gcpc-0.0.2/` directory.
+After that all files will be extracted to the `gcpc-0.0.2/` directory.
 We will need to move them from the temporary directory:

 ```
 $ mkdir -p /opt/gcpc
-$ cp -r /tmp/gcpc-0.0.2/ /opt/gcpc
+$ mv /tmp/gcpc-0.0.2/ /opt/gcpc
-$ rm -rf /tmp/gcpc-0.0.2
 ```

 That's it.
 Optionally, you can create a new user, which will be used to run an agent: